Skulls, jaw bones found in storage boxes at Clark County Museum

 While volunteers combed through storage boxes last month at the Clark County Museum, one discovered a box with human remains.

-The museum, which opened over 50 years ago, began with nothing more than a collection of items from Anna Roberts Parks, the Las Vegas Valley’s first female mortician, who was known to collect historical artifacts.
+The museum, which opened more than 50 years ago, began with nothing more than a collection of items from Anna Roberts Parks, the Las Vegas Valley’s first female mortician, who was known to collect historical artifacts.

 Her collection included all sorts of things from jars of shells to a penguin, preserved through taxidermy, but museum registrar Cynthia Sanford said this was the first time human remains were found in Parks’ collection, and she’s unsure why Parks would have held onto them.